 What can I use if I don’t have a piping bag for churros?

 How to make churros without a pastry bag is easier than you think.
 Place your DIY churros dough inside of a large (gallon) resealable plastic bag.
 Seal the bag and press the churro batter to one corner of the bag.
 Carefully snip that corner of the bag and you have a homemade pastry bag.
 Pipe the churros per the recipe.

 Your churros won’t have those pretty ridges, but they will taste the same!

 Although churros are best eaten fresh and hot, you can store homemade churros in an airtight container for up to 2 days and they’ll still remain fresh.
 If you want to keep them longer, you can freeze them for up to 4 weeks, but they will not have that same crunchiness once you freeze and then later reheat.

 How do you make churros stay crispy?

 To make churros crispy, carefully remove them from hot oil with a slotted spoon.
 Place the fried churros on a paper towel to drain the excess grease and then serve immediately while hot and crispy.

 Do churros need to be refrigerated?

+You may be wondering can you keep churros overnight or beyond?
 You should really enjoy churros when they are fresh (right after you’ve made them).
 If you can’t, you shouldn’t refrigerate them because it will make them soggy.
 Instead, just store them in an airtight container for a couple of days.
-Anything beyond that and they might start to taste stale.
+Anything beyond that and they might start to feel and taste stale.